lukeholder/craft-geo/readme.md

 ```

 You are limited to 10,000 requests an hour for this plugin.
 It caches a single IP
-address for 12 hours by default - config setting for this will come soon.
+address for 12 hours by default.
+You can config this with a config file as exaplained below.

-If you are in Crafts devMode then a default ip adress of 8.8.8.8 will be used.
+If you are in Crafts devMode or visiting the site from the server itself then a default ip adress of 190.93.246.7 will be used.
-Config for this also to come.
+This setting is configurable by creating a geo.php file in your craft/config folder.
+An example of this file is found in the geo-examples folder.

 # TODO